HemendraKhatik/FlackApp/README.md

 ## About Project:
-This is an anonymous chat application in which you can create new rooms and can join existing rooms and can chat with other people in room.
+This is an anonymous chat application in which you can create new rooms and can join existing rooms and can chat with other people inside room.
 ## Uniqueness About this project
-* Flack does not store user chat in Flack's server.
+* Flack does not store user chat data in Flack's server.
-* It hides the user's identity from other users
+* It hides the user's identity from other users.
-* Passwords are encrypted
+* Passwords are encrypted.

 ## Technology stack used in this project
 * Python